 In order to immigrate as an IVC investor, you must have a personal net worth of $10 million, gained legally (personal net worth gained by inheritance or the value of your primary residence will not count towards the personal net worth requirement), and meet certain educational and language requirements.
 You must also be willing to invest an at-risk amount of $2 million into the program.
 Educational requirements may be waived for investors with a legal net worth of $50 million.

 The intention of the program is to bring people to Canada who will become self-employed and be able to make a significant contribution to the cultural or athletic life of Canada.
 The program also has a farm management stream.

-To qualify as a self-employed person under the program, you will need to have at least 2 years of relevant experience in cultural activities or athletics and will be assess on selection criteria that also include your education, age, language abilities and adaptability.
-You must show that you have enough money to support yourself and your family once you arrive in Canada and that you can contribute to Canada’s economy on one of the required areas.
+To qualify as a self-employed person under the program, you will need to have at least 2 years of relevant experience in cultural activities or athletics and will be assessed on selection criteria that also includes your education, age, language abilities, and adaptability.
+You must show that you have enough money to support yourself and your family once you arrive in Canada and that you can contribute to Canada’s economy in one of the required areas.